Saratoga County, New York: Adirondack Northway

 The toll-free, six-lane Adirondack Northway bisects Saratoga County, running in a south–north direction.
 The highway, designated Interstate 87, is the primary conduit connecting the capital of New York, Albany, northward across the Thaddeus Kosciusko Bridge into and through Saratoga County, then past Lake George in the Adirondack Park, through the Adirondack Mountains, and eventually to the Canada–United States border, where it continues seamlessly as Quebec Autoroute 15 to Montreal.
 The freeway has been a major catalyst for the growth of population and commerce in Saratoga County.

 Rail

 The Saratoga and North Creek Railway was a heritage railway that operated from 2011 to 2018 between the Saratoga Springs Amtrak station at its southern terminus and North Creek in the Adirondack Park at its northern terminus.
 Its commercial operations were originally built by the Adirondack Railway (succeeded by the Delaware and Hudson).
 Amtrak's Ethan Allen Express and Adirondack services remain at Saratoga Springs.

 Airports

-These public-use airports are located in Saratoga County:
+These public-use general aviation airports are located in Saratoga County: